flutternoob/nGoFer/Readme.md

 ## About this Repository

 #### This page contains demonstrations of some Flutter Widgets and Dart code (for beginners).
 As far as possible, adequate comments are left in the code for the code's working.
-The gists (some code may be too long to be called a gist) in this reposirtory are provided as is.
+The gists (some code may be too long to be called a gist) in this repository are provided as is.
 Feel free to learn, use, modify the code and have fun with it as per your use case.

 1) [Boilerplate for new demo apps](https://github.com/flutternoob/nGoFer/blob/master/Folders/Boilerplate%20for%20new%20demo%20apps/Boilerplate%20for%20new%20demo%20apps.md)
 2) [Bottom App Bar and Floating Action Button Widgets](https://github.com/flutternoob/nGoFer/blob/master/Folders/Bottom%20App%20Bar%20and%20Floating%20Action%20Button%20Widgets/Bottom%20App%20Bar%20and%20Floating%20Action%20Button%20Widgets.md)